 What are women’s experiences of Entonox?

-Women who use it like being able to control it themselves (NHS, 2017).
+Women who use it like being able to control it themselves, (NHS, 2017) although it can make some women feel nauseous and light headed (NICE, 2007).

 Does Entonox have any side effects?